findy-network/findy-network.github.io/content/en/blog/getting-started-01/index.md

 Steps **1-6** proceed similarly to the issuing: first, the agents form a new pairwise connection.
 However, the process continues with a proof request sent by the verifier bot (**7**).
-The proof request contains the attributes the bot wishes the holder to reveal.
+The proof request contains the attributes the bot wishes the holder to present.
 The web wallet user sees the requested data once they receive the message (**8**), and they can either accept or reject the request.

 Once the proof is accepted (**9**), the agency verifies it cryptographically.